 EXAMPLE 3: A participant had an ongoing pattern of failing to complete job search without good cause.
 Despite the FEPs interaction with the participant to uncover potential barriers and applying payment reductions, the participant continued to not participate with job search requirements.
 Prior to initiating the case closure, the FEP made one last attempt to explore potential barriers that may be interfering with a participant's ability to cooperate.
 Still, there were no reasons given for the missed activities.
 The worker then generated the Notice of Noncooperation with W-2 Requirements, which informed the participant that she should contact her worker.
 The participant then called the worker and said that she was diagnosed with ulcers and that was causing her to miss her assigned job search activities.
-The participant's assigned activities and the FEP did not close the case.
+The participant was able to provide the FEP with the appropriate medical documentation supporting the diagnosis and the FEP did not close the case.
 The FEP updated the participant's assigned activities and the employability plan to reflect the ongoing medical attention that was needed to help the participant recover from the ulcers.

-History: Release 21-07; Release 20-03; Release 19-02; Release 18-04; Release 11-06; Release 11-04; Release 11-04.
+History: Release 21-07; Release 20-03; Release 19-02; Release 18-04; Release 11-06; Release 11-04; Release 11-01.